4 Pot Sized Pasta Kid Craft Ideas (Fine Motor & Sensory) & Mueller’s Shortcuts Contest

 2. Use pot-sized pasta to enhance pictures!
 Paint for more sensory input!

-So there is a LOT you can do with this!
-You can either draw or print coloring pages (like my lion above) and the kids can glue their pot-sized pasta to create a mane around the lion, stems for flowers, etc. and then paint over the noodles after the glue has dried!
-Depending on your kiddo you can use finger paint for more of a sensory experience or just a paint brush!
+There is a LOT you can do with this!
+You can either draw or print coloring pages (like my lion above) and the kids can glue their pot-sized pasta to create a mane around the lion, stems for flowers, etc.

 3. Use pot-sized pasta for themed crafts!

 This idea can be used for creating 3-D structures as well as simply glued down to paper depending of course on the age/ability level of the child.
 For the above craft we were talking about Abraham Lincoln and decided to recreate his log cabin with pasta!
-Once the glue dries the kids want to finger paint brown on it so that it looks more like a log cabin!

 This is a FUN way for kids to learn how to spell their name or practice simple sight words.
 It’s a fabulous way to keep working on fine motor skills but also practice letters and numbers as well.